European shares get tech boost as SAP and ASML surge on results

 By Atul Prakash

-The pan-European STOXX 600 index and the similar FTSEurofirst 300 index both ended 1 percent higher, although they are down by 7 percent and 6 percent respectively so far in 2016.

-Shares in SAP, Europe's largest software company, surged 5.7 percent as unexpectedly strong growth in high-margin packaged software licenses fuelled its quarterly earnings.
+Shares in SAP, Europe's largest software company, rose 4.7 percent as unexpectedly strong growth in high-margin packaged software licenses fuelled its quarterly earnings.
 Its second-quarter operating profit rose 9 percent.

-ASML, a key supplier to semiconductor makers, also advanced 3 percent after better-than-expected quarterly profits.
+ASML Holding, a key supplier to major semiconductor makers, was up 3.5 percent after reporting a better-than-expected quarterly profit as customers started taking shipments of its newest tool.

-"So far, European earnings have been better than expected, with investors focusing on company guidance to form a view on the market's likely direction," said Christian Stocker, equity strategist at UniCredit in Munich.
+"So far, European earnings have been better than expected, with investors focusing on company guidance to form a view on the market's likely direction," Christian Stocker, equity strategist at UniCredit in Munich, said.

 "The market is definitely getting some boost, at least today, from some strong results from companies like SAP, with the technology sector leading the market higher."